-The Tier 1 Graduate Entrepreneur (GE) scheme was established on the 6 April 2012.
-It is designed to give students who have recently and successfully completed a degree, or higher level course, at Coventry University or Coventry University London Campus (referred to as Coventry University hereafter), and that have a ‘genuine and credible business ideas and entrepreneurial skills’, the opportunity to develop these within the UK with the support of the University.
+Coventry University is a participant of Tier 1 Graduate Entrepreneur (GE) scheme introduced by UKVI.
+It is designed to give students who have recently and successfully completed a degree, or higher level course, at Coventry University or Coventry University London Campus (referred to as Coventry University hereafter), and that have a ‘genuine and credible business ideas and entrepreneurial skills’, the opportunity to develop these within the UK with the support of the University for a maximum period of 24 months.

 Information about this scheme is available in the Tier 1 GE policy guidance.